YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 involves several sutlties that are, when combined together, not apparent.
-In this lesson we break down such type expressions into their very components, so that the reader can appreciate the construction of these internal types and can build their own.
+In this lesson we break down such type expressions into their very components, so that the reader can appreciate the construction of these internal types and can build his own.

 There are four levels .